 In APSU's Chemistry Department, students learn how to communication and think critically about the sciences.
 Our faculty encourage students to ask difficult questions, solve problems, learn new skills, and evolve into productive global citizens.
-The Chemistry Department consists of seven full time faculty, four temporary adjunct faculty, a lab manager and an office manager.
+The Chemistry Department consists of eight full time faculty, two full-time temporary faculty, adjunct faculty, a lab manager and an office manager.
 Several undergraduate degree programs exist including a program approved by the American Chemical Society.
-The ACS-approved program requires that the department as a whole also meet certain national standards.
+In order to offer an ACS-approved degree, our department has demonstrated our ability to meet certain national standards year after year.

-The department graduates 10-15 majors per year.
-These graduates go into various professional programs including chemistry graduate schools and medical and dental schools.
-Many are employed in industrial chemistry and government laboratories.
+The department graduates 20-30 majors per year.
+These graduates go into various professional programs including chemistry graduate schools and medical, dental, veterinary medicine, or pharmacy schools.
+Many alumni are employed in industrial chemistry and government laboratories.
 We also have many students who are currently teaching in high schools or middle schools.

 The chemistry program prepared me well for what was to come: medical school, residency and pediatrics.
 And I felt that the entire department cared about me as a student and as a person.